CarolinaCobo/hacker-news-challenge/README.md

 - [Parcel](https://parceljs.org/) - Web application bundler.
 - [Google Fonts](https://fonts.google.com) - used for fonts on the site.
 - [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to test and optimize the site.

+<h1> 4.
+Testing </h1>

+The test performed can be found at the [testing.md](testing.md) file.

+---

+<h1> 5.
+Deployment </h1>

+https://meyerweb.com/eric/tools/css/reset/ - Reset CSS in the app to avoid inconsistencies on the page.